JS Bug! Please Reload!

 DEFAULT SETTINGS - border, and cellspacing (in a future lesson), is one or two pixels wide for most browsers.

-These defaults will show up in the table.
+These defaults will show up in the table, unless you change them.

 FRAMING AN IMAGE